bmc/covid19/README.md

 `./update-data.sh` from a shell, or you can run the `update-data.ipynb` notebook within Jupyter (which just runs `./update-data.sh`).

-Run `./update-data.sh` to clone and update the Johns Hopkins and New York Times data sources.
-It will create them if they don't exist and update them if they do.
+Either way, the update process with clone the Johns Hopkins and New York Times GitHub repos if they don't exist, and update them if they already do exist.

 #### CDC data